 manufacturer trying to fix?
 The manufacturer had looked at the wrong way

-to provide customer value.
+to create customer value.

-There is no free lunch, so what costs are incurred to achieve the flexibility of the yellow MULTI sockets?
-Ordinary measurement cables cannot be used on such flexible sockets, and the manufacturer is hiding the additional expenses needed to pay for mandatory use of custom measurement cables embedded with digital parameter codes in their yellow plugs.
+The first cost comes from the measurement cables; ordinary measurement cables cannot be used on such flexible sockets, and additional expenses are needed for custom measurement cables that must be embedded with digital parameter codes in their yellow plugs.
 This is a necessary basic step because a flexible